williampayne23/notes/Physics/B2/Symmetry and Relativity.md

 $$
  P = P_1 + P_2
 $$
 The simple method is to isolate the thing whose final momentum you don't care about and square both sides.
-This means the thing you dont care about can be evaluated in the rest frame and the important stuff is all thats left.
+This means the thing you dont care about can be evaluated in the rest frame and the important stuff is all that's left.
 A good example of this is in [Particle Decay](#particle-decay)

 #### Conservation of Energy and Momentum
 We no longer have the three momentum as a conserved quantity.
 Which can be shown using the spacetime diagram below which shows the worldlines of two particles mutually repelling each other: